runwayml/learn/docs/create/train-models.md

 Here are the steps to get started...

 ## Step 1: Create a Dataset

+### What?
 To train your own generative image model, you need to create a dataset from a collection of images in a folder on your computer.
 Images similar in content and style will produce a model that is better able to synthesize images that are reminiscent of the originals.
-This offers great potential for augmenting and extending creative work, especially as a tool for iterating on visual ideas.
+This offers great potential for augmenting and extending creative work, especially as a tool for quickly iterating through visual ideas.
 A model trained from a varied collection of images that you never deleted from your mobile phone, however, is not likely to perform as well.

 ### How much?
 RunwayML Training Experiments will accept individual datasets that total less than 5GB in combined file size and less than 25K images in total number.
 That's a lot, we know.
 Generally, the more data you collect, the better your model will be at generating synthetic images that look like they came from your original dataset, but a starting recommendation is to gather around 500-5,000 images.
 Some users, however, have been pleased with the results of a model trained on as few as 300 images.